gadenbuie/applause/README.md

 use_build_ignore("node_modules/")
 use_git_ignore("node_modules/")
 ```

+### Move the JavaScript dependencies into the R package

 Now we need to move the `applause-button` dependencies into our R package space.
 If you look inside `node_modules/` you'll find the `applause-button/` folder, which contains the library source and a `dist/` directory where the JavaScript and CSS dependencies are stored.
 We need to copy these files from `node_modules/applause-button/dist` to `inst/applause-button/`.